VirgilSecurity/virgil-crypto-c/docs/module.md

     Unique component identifier represents name that uniquely identifies component within modules hierarchy.
 The uid attribute is optional.

+size:
+    Define possible size types for instances and array of instances.
+The size attribute is optional.
+It can take one of the following values:

+Value: Meaning:
+1: Size of the type is one byte.
+2: Size of the type is two bytes.
+4: Size of the type is three bytes.
+8: Size of the type is four bytes.
+null_terminated: String size or array size is defined by distance from the first to the termination symbol.
+given: String size or array size is defined by the client.
+known: Array size is known at compile time or during runtime, so it can be obtained by the client side and passed to the method as argument.
+fixed: Array size is known at compile time so it can be checked.
+derived: Array size can be statically derived during array initialization.

+access:
+    Defines access rights to the instance and/or array of instances.
+The
+    access attribute is optional.
+It can take one of the following values:

+Value: Meaning:
+readonly: Value of the given type is can be modified.
+writeonly: Value of the given type will be modified.
+readwrite: Value of the given type can be read and then modified.
+disown: Ownership of the given value is transferred to someone else, so client can not use this value anymore.

 type:
-    Defines type of the instance, argument, struct property, object.
-The type attribute is required.
+    Defines instance primitive type.
+The type attribute is optional.
 It can take one of the following values:

 Value: Meaning:
 nothing: The same as a C void type.
-any: Value of any can be passed.
 boolean: True / False type.
 integer: Signed integral type.
-size: Unsigned integral type for size difinition.
+size: Unsigned integral type for size definition.
 byte: Unsigned 8-bit integral type.
-string: Self contained string.
-In the C context it is represented as a null-terminated string.
 data: Shortcut for the byte array.
-buffer: Special type that refers to the class "buffer".
-impl: Special type that refers to the universal implementation type.

-is_array:
-    Defines whether given type is an array.
-The is_array attribute is
-    optional.
-Its default value is "0".
-It can take one of the following
-    values:

-Value: Meaning:
-0: Regular type.
-1: Array type.

-io:
-    Defines type purposes.
-The io attribute is optional.
-It can take one of the following values:

-Value: Meaning:
-in: Value of the given type is readonly.
-out: Value of the given type is always re-written.
-inout: Value of the given type can be read and then be re-written.
-release: Ownership of the given value is transferred to someone else, so client can not use this value anymore.
+class:
+    Defines instance class.
+Possible values are: * any - Defines instance of any class. * string - String class.
+Have a special meaning in the C
+    context, it is represented a null-terminated array of characters. *
+    buffer - Special class "buffer" that is used as an output byte array. *
+    impl - Universal implementation class.
+If value differs from the listed
+    above then next algorithm applied: 1.
+If value in a format .(uid), then
+    it treated as a reference to the in-project class and will be substituted during context resolution step.
+2. Any other value will be used as-is.
+So one third party type can be used.
+The class attribute is optional.

+enum:
+    Defines enumeration type.
+1. If value in a format .(uid), then it treated as a reference to the in-project enumeration and will be substituted
+    during context resolution step.
+2. Any other value will be used as-is.
+So one third party type can be used.
+The enum attribute is optional.

+callback:
+    Defines instance as a callback.
+1. If value in a format .(uid), then it
+    treated as a reference to the in-project callback and will be substituted during context resolution step.
+2. Any other value will be used as-is.
+So one third party type can be used.
+The callback attribute is optional.

 name:
     Argument name.
 The name attribute is required.